Spinal arteriovenous malformations can be classified in a number of ways:

 While the three-column concept was initially developed for classification of thoracolumbar spinal fractures, it can also ...

 The thrombolysis in cerebral infarction (TICI) grading system was described in 2003 by Higashida et al. 1 as a tool for determining the response of thrombolytic therapy for ischemic stroke.
 In neurointerventional radiology it is commonly used for patients post endovascular revascularization.
 Lik...

-The thrombolysis in myocardial infarction (TIMI) risk score is a prognostic risk stratification system that categorizes the risk of death and ischemic events in patients with unstable angina / NSTEMI and provides a basis for therapeutic decision making.
-It is thought to have potential to improve...
+The thrombolysis in myocardial infarction (TIMI) risk score is a prognostic risk stratification system that categorizes the risk of death and ischemic events in patients with unstable angina / non-ST elevation myocardial infarction and provides a basis for therapeutic decision making.
+It is thou...

 Tillaux fractures are Salter-Harris III fractures through the anterolateral aspect of the distal tibial epiphysis, with variable amounts of displacement.

 It occurs in older children and adolescents when the medial aspect of the distal tibial growth plate has started to fuse.

 The TOAST (trial of ORG 10172 in acute stroke treatment) classification denotes five sub types of ischemic stroke.

 stroke of ...